Face Redness: How to Get Rid of Red Spots on Your Face

 - An enlarged red nose with bulbous qualities

 - Eye issues, which may include red, swollen eyelids, conjunctivitis, and cornea inflammation

 For many, rosacea goes undiagnosed for years.
 Many mistakenly believe their rosacea flare-ups are just a sign of sensitive or flushed skin, but that’s simply because this auto-inflammatory condition can ebb and flow.
-Unlike acne, rosacea isn’t outgrown but there are treatment options that can reduce redness and lessen its symptoms.
+Unlike acne, rosacea isn’t outgrown but there are treatment options and products like rosacea face cream that can reduce redness and lessen its symptoms.

 What causes rosacea?

 While the exact cause of this skin condition is still unknown, rosacea can flare up for a variety of reasons, including abnormal reaction of blood vessels, bacteria, improper use of facial products, sun exposure, and lifestyle triggers, like alcohol abuse and poor diet habits.

 Acne is the most common skin disorder in the United States, and affects approximately 50 million Americans annually.
 This sometimes painful skin condition often begins in adolescence, when young men and women begin puberty; while many see their acne woes disappear after reaching adulthood, many deal with adult breakouts resulting in facial redness and painful, swollen blemishes.